Debugger

 Arrays

-The Arrays pane provides information about the current arrays on scene and their values.
+The Arrays pane provides information about the current arrays in the scene and their values.
 You can also type in new values which will be live updated in your running game.

 Cheat Mode & Platform